-This is another instrument that you will get years of use out of.
-We tend to recommend the P71 and P45 for beginner 88 key keyboards because they are hard to outgrow, whereas some of the other keyboards around this price range are easy to outgrow.
+I tend to recommend the P71 and P45 for beginner 88-key digital pianos because they last for years while you learn.
+In contrast, some of the other options around this price range are easy to outgrow.

 - 88 fully weighted piano-style keys simulate the feel of an actual acoustic piano

-- Dual Mode lets you combine two Voices together, like strings and organs or pianos
+- Dual Mode lets you combine two voices, like strings, organs, or pianos

 - Sleek design

 Why Do Instructors Recommend Digital Pianos for Beginners?

 Most instructors advocate using digital pianos to learn how to play piano over regular keyboards—they can lead to terrible habits.